-Operations UAS/Drones — Open Category (Subcategories A1, A2 and A3)
+Operations with UAS/Drones - Open category (subcategories A1, A2 and A3)

-The ‘open’ operational category covers all operations with UAS that are of low operational risk, as marked by European regulations and do not require any operational authorisation or a declaration by the UAS operator prior to flight.
+The operational category ‘open’ covers all operations with UAS that are of low operational risk, as required by European regulations and do not require any operational authorisation or a declaration by the UAS operator prior to flight.

-UAS operators, who reside if they are natural persons or have their place of business if they are legal persons in Spain, must register electronically via the AESA website as of 31 December 2020, when:
+UAS operators, who reside if they are natural persons or who have their place of business if they are legal Use in the ‘open’ category any unmanned aircraft:persons in Spain, must register electronically through AESA's website when:

 • Use in the ‘open’ category any unmanned aircraft: